sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Image scrapers
 ==============

-Image scrapers are plugins that allow Sphinx-gallery to detect images produced during execution of your examples, and then embed them into documentation.
+Image scrapers are plugins that allow Sphinx-Gallery to detect images produced during execution of your examples, and then embed them into documentation.
-Scrapers can be activated by appending scraper names to the ``'image_scrapers'`` tuple in your Sphinx-gallery configuration.
+Scrapers can be activated by appending scraper names to the ``'image_scrapers'`` tuple in your Sphinx-Gallery configuration.
 For example, to scrape both matplotlib and Mayavi images you can do::

       sphinx_gallery_conf = {